What is deep linking?

 In summary, Singular offers mobile marketers a complete solution to generate and track deep links for existing users and deferred deep links for new users.
 Deep links are essential to a seamless mobile experience, and as new marketing channels and platforms emerge, deep linking becomes increasingly important In addition to the user experience, pairing analytics and attribution with each deep link allows marketers to create more advanced user acquisition campaigns.

-It is important to note that with iOS 14 and new privacy requirements, there will be some consequences to deeplinking and deferred deeplinking.
+It is important to note that with iOS 14.5 and new privacy requirements, there were some consequences to deeplinking and deferred deeplinking.
+In iOS 17, that will continue.
 In-app, marketers can check for App Tracking Transparency status and therefore know what is allowed and not allowed in terms of marketing measurement and tracking.
 On mobile web, that’s not as possible.

-It’s not entirely clear yet what all the consequences of iOS 14 and the deprecation of the IDFA will have on deep links, so check back here for updates.
+It’s not entirely clear yet what all the consequences of iOS 17 will have on deep links, so check back here for updates.